dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 .. code-block:: ini

-  ls CHANGE_TO_YOUR_DIRECTORY/METplus/convection_allowing_models/brightness_temperature/grid_stat
+  ls CHANGE_TO_YOUR_OUTPUT_DIRECTORY/METplus/convection_allowing_models/brightness_temperature/grid_stat

-Looking inside this directory we see that we have all 12 expected files.
+Looking inside this directory we see that we have all twelve expected files.
 Finally, we can make a distance map image by using the plot_data_plane tool in MET.
 So first we need to take a look at the pairs.nc file so that we can get the name of the variable we want to plot for our distance map.